tomasherceg/dotvvm-docs/Controls/bootstrap4/Tooltip/sample5/sample.md

 To disable HTML sanitization you must set `AllowHtmlSanitization` to false.

->Without sanitization you could have bee volnurable to XSS attacks.
+>Without sanitization you could have be volnurable to XSS attacks.